WhoStoleMySleep/OnlineChat/README.md

   <li>MessagesInput - a form component for entering and creating messages.</li>
   <li>MessagesList - component for displaying all messages.</li>
   <li>PopUp - component for displaying messages sent with mentioning you with @ (@name).</li>
+  <li>ContextMenu - component that will contain the 'Edit' button to change the text and the 'Delete' button to delete the message</li>
 </ul>

 <h3>React components reducers</h3>